tharunyogenthra/EnoteBlurRemover/README.md

 - Now find the EnotesBlurRemover folder and hit select
 ![Screen Shot 2022-02-04 at 10 06 09 pm](https://user-images.githubusercontent.com/68273711/152518824-d457fdd8-52d6-489a-9207-44dffca245c7.png)

-- Make sure site access is on all sites
+- Make sure site access is on all sites (Warning this will cause some websites to not work properly only use when using enotes)
 ![image](https://user-images.githubusercontent.com/68273711/152519034-9a83f3f5-2c1f-4878-a8d1-0efc305bff90.png)

 - You are now done